Mal3dictus/VS-Projects/About the projects.md

 1-Car task is a simple class type program that stores edits and deletes cars from a so called storage.

 2-PswordGn is a simple password generator that makes a new password and stores it in a new note file.

+3-Cooker is a very simple game i made in about an hour or less.
+Game explains itself when you start it.